GREASE PUMPS AND PUMP PACKAGES

 The Industry's Most Trusted Grease Lubricator Pumps

-Lubrication Technologies, Inc., of West Springfield Massachusetts, is excited to be Appointed the Sole Stocking U.S. Distributor for the YAMADA KPL-24 grease lubricator; a highly versatile grease pump and grease gun that can be used as a Stand-Alone Pump, with semi-automatic configurations when combined with a grease feeder distributor, lubrication lines and fittings to create a semi-automatic system.
+Lubrication Technologies, Inc., of West Springfield Massachusetts, is the Sole Stocking U.S. Distributor for the YAMADA KPL-24 grease lubricator; a highly versatile grease pump and grease gun that can be used as a Stand-Alone Pump, with semi-automatic configurations when combined with a grease feeder distributor, lubrication lines and fittings to create a semi-automatic system.
 It also has fully automatic configurations functioning as the driving pump behind a fully automatic system when combined with an electric monitor, grease feeder distributor, lubrication lines and fittings.

 With over 28 years of proven field service and having sold over 100,000 units, the Yamada KPL-24 is an electrically powered grease lubricator specifically designed for use on heavy construction machinery.
 It is powered by the internal DC 24V batteries standard in most heavy vehicles.
 The KPL-24 is compact, sturdy and provides maximum portability on any work site especially where there are no other readily available power sources.
 It fits directly onto a 5 gallon grease pail offering portability, cleanliness and versatility.
 It has a high discharge pressure and is capable of pumping grease of various viscosities.